buy Upper Sepik Artifacts from Tribal-Artifacts.com

 ![© Carolyn Leigh, 2005.
 All rights reserved.
 [Manambu area shield with geometric designs: 16k]](../../../images/shmanamb.gif)

-Figure 3: Manambu shield with geometric designs
+Figure 3: Manambu shield with geometric designs.

 The Manambu language people live along the Sepik River in the vicinity of Ambunti.
 Their culture has elements of both the river sago collectors and the hill yam cults.
 They were formerly head hunters.
-This large shield with geometric designs was purchased from Mathew Andi at the Brugnauwi camp in Ambunti, 1985.
+This large shield with geometric designs was purchased from Matthew Andi at the Brugnauwi camp in Ambunti, 1985.

 ![© Carolyn Leigh, 2005.
 All rights reserved.
 [Kwoma shield with face: 7k]](../../../images/shkwoma.gif)

-Figure 4: Kwoma shield
+Figure 4: Kwoma shield.

 Old Kwoma shield with a face similar to the one illustrated in Crocodile and Cassowary, p.106.
 The Kwoma live in the hills around the Ambunti Mountains, although recently they have moved closer to the rivers.
 They are yam cult people.